 Unfortunately, cultural and social misconceptions hold women back from advancement in the workplace.
 Stereotypes against women are still alive in the workplace.
-Because of cultural norms, male employees are seen as more productive and have better prospects than females.
+Because of seen as more productive and have better prospects than females.
 Therefore, women are not granted equal career opportunities to men, and they often unconsciously prefer to stay out of the spotlight since their contributions are not sufficiently valued.
 Another cultural barrier is men's refusal to take instruction from female colleagues.
 Thus, women are marginalized in lower positions in the workplace even if they are equally aualified.